Jump to Section:

 Metagenomic next-generation sequencing is a highly sensitive technique for identification of nucleic acid found in a sample.
 The resulting sequencing reads may originate from numerous sources, including contamination from reagents and laboratory surfaces.
 The issue of background contamination is well-appreciated within the field of metagenomics, and is especially challenging in analysis of low biomass samples [1,2].
 The established best practices for mitigating these challenges focus on inclusion of appropriate laboratory controls in mNGS experiments [3].

-What is a CZID background model?
+What is a CZ ID background model?

 To assist with distinguishing microbial signals from reagent and environmental contamination, CZ ID supports background model generation.
 In CZ ID, a researcher can specify which samples should be included in a background model - these typically include a set of water or other environmental control samples processed alongside their sequencing experiments.
 The distribution of relative abundances of each taxa in the background model is then computed.
-You can then use the z-score metric to compare your samples to the background model (see below).
-The z-score metric allows researchers to evaluate the significance of relative abundance estimates for taxa in their samples as compared to the background model.
+You can then use the Z-score metric to compare your samples to the background model (see below).
+The Z-score metric allows researchers to evaluate the significance of relative abundance estimates for taxa in their samples as compared to the background model.

 Applied Correction Method Recommendations: